 The Cross-sector Safety and Security Communications (CSSC) Scotland project began in January 2013, and represents a partnership between the public and private sectors in Scotland.
 It was set up in preparation for the Glasgow 2014 Commonwealth Games and 2014 Ryder Cup, and proved to be very successful.

-The CSSC Scotland facilitates the two-way sharing of safety, security and resilience information between the public and private sectors so that businesses can make informed, appropriate decisions and keep their operations running and their people, assets and customers safe.
-We can ensure that as incidents take place, which impact on business, that there is an authoritative voice giving a clear message to businesses.
+CSSC Scotland facilitates the two-way sharing of safety, security, and resilience information between the public and private sectors so that businesses can make informed, appropriate decisions, and keep their operations running, as well as keeping their people, assets and customers safe.
+We can ensure that, as incidents take place which impact on business, that there is an authoritative voice giving a clear message.

 The success of the CSSC is dependent on both the public and private sectors working together and contributing to the hub.
 There are opportunities for businesses to support the next phase of the CSSC in Scotland through seconding staff.
 To receive CSSC Scotland messages, please register your business.

-CSSC has been involved in sharing information on planned events or other major incidents in Scotland which may impact business and will continue to ensure that businesses in Scotland are kept well informed to allow activation of their own resilience plan.
+CSSC shares information on planned events or other major incidents in Scotland which may impact businesses, and will continue to ensure that businesses in Scotland are kept well-informed to allow activation of their own resilience plan.